Darkcast/letsGO/README.md

 - Verify that you have sudo privileges
 - Check system logs for any error messages

-## Contributing

-Feel free to fork this repository and submit pull requests for any improvements or bug fixes.

 ## Disclaimer
 This script has only been tested on Ubuntu 24.04 LTS, it should work on other linux distros.